-• Staff will make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.
-If the child exhibits any of these symptoms at arrival or at any point during the day, the child will be isolated and parents will be required to pick up their child.
+• Staff will make a visual inspection of the child for signs of illness.
+If the child exhibits COVID-19 symptoms at arrival or at any point during the day, the child will be isolated and parents will be required to pick up their child.